ADAPT: An Autonomous Forklift for Construction Site Operation: Validation and Evaluation

 To analyze the manual interventions in more detail, three categories of expertise for resolving are introduced: 1) \textit{Worker} for a typical worker on-site with little knowledge of the machine; 2) \textit{Operator}, denoting an educated forklift operator capable of driving the machine manually; and 3) \textit{Engineer}, as a robotic engineer with in-depth knowledge of the autonomy framework.
 The right-hand side of \Fig{fig:eval_manual_intervention_time} shows that most of the time was needed for the \textit{Engineer} level, \ie the above mentioned 10 minutes.

+In absolute numbers, a total of 25 manual interventions were required, which amounts to under 5 interventions per hour.
+Table \ref{tab:eval_man_int_for_weather} shows the distribution of manual interventions over the weather conditions.
+Notably, sunny weather required the most interventions.
+These interventions occurred because of dust triggering the collision avoidance module, as well as lower detection quality of the pallets under direct sunlight.
+For rainy conditions, the best performance with respect to the manual interventions was recorded.
+This marks the good quality of the stereo-camera detection under rain as long as the camera lens is protected from direct raindrops.

-In absolute numbers, a total of 17 manual interventions were required.
-These manual interventions were classified into Collision Detection, Manipulation, and Navigation.
+Further, the manual interventions were classified into Collision Detection, Manipulation, and Navigation.
 The distribution of types of manual intervention is illustrated on the left-hand side of Figure~\ref{fig:eval_manual_interventions}.

-Notably, nearly 60\% of these interventions were attributed to the collision avoidance module, which requires human clearance for any detected potential collision.
+Notably, nearly over two-thirds of these interventions were attributed to the collision avoidance module, which requires human clearance for any detected potential collision.
 Many of these collision warnings occurred near the boundary of the map, where the distance from the collision is shorter if approaching an obstacle or boundary of the map.
 This issue, resulting from stringent safety constraints in the laboratory environment, can be alleviated by implementing obstacle-classification-based warning distances, assigning larger safety margins for humans and moving obstacles, and smaller margins for static obstacles.
 Additionally, collision warnings were correctly triggered when humans, including the safety operator, were detected in the vehicle's path, although such incidents were rare.
 The second category involves inaccuracies in the detection and manipulation modules, which result in failed pallet load and unload attempts.
 Implementing recovery routines could reduce the number of necessary manual interventions, albeit at the cost of longer execution times.
 Lastly, navigation and localization interventions occur when no path to a desired position can be planned, or the localization module fails.
-On the right-hand side of Figure~\ref{fig:eval_manual_interventions}, the severity of manual interventions is classified.
-Contrary to the time requirement, most human interventions can be solved by a regular worker, commonly available at construction sites.
-In this case, simply ensuring that the corridor in front of the autonomous vehicle is free of obstacles is sufficient.
-For \ADAPT, this is verified by pressing a confirmation button once.
-Approximately one-third of interventions require an operator for forklift operations to assist in navigation or manipulation.
-In our tests, there was one instance where an engineer with knowledge of autonomous functions was needed, due to a failure in the GNSS localization system.
-These results highlight the substantial reduction in manual labor required for material transport, demonstrating the efficiency of \ADAPT.